Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_inputs.md

         }
         ```

-## Input definitions
+## Input definition blocks

-Before `greeting_ch` can be passed to the `SAYHELLO` process as an input, we must first add an **input definition** in the process block.
+Before `greeting_ch` can be passed to the `SAYHELLO` process as an input, we must first add an **input block** in the process definition.

-The input definition in the process block, much like the `output` definition, must have a qualifier and a name:
+The inputs in the input block, much like the output block, must have a qualifier and a name:

 ```
 <input qualifier> <input name>